beverm2391/AsyncFetcher-v1/README.md

+## AcychFetcher-v1 AKA Polygon Mega Fetcher

-This is my asynchronous fetcher with rate limiting.
+This is my asynchronous fetcher with rate limiting (concurrency control).
 It's a work in progress - I'm primarily using it to fetch large amounts of stock data form polygon.io without pagination.

-If i need 20k results and the pagination limit is 1k, thats 20 separate, synchronous API calls - at 2s/call thats a minimum of 40s.
-Instead, I can make 20 asynchronous calls at once and get the data in 2s.
-Now scale that up to 800ish results per call (minute data for a day for one ticker) * 252 trading days a year * 10 years * 503 stocks in the S&P 500 = 1,267,560 API calls.
-With pagination (assuming 2s per call) that would amount to 704.2 hours.
-(This is assuming that all 503 stocks have been listed for 10 years, which is not true), but you get the idea of an IO bound process.
+I needed to fetch 1256 days (5yrs) * 93 tickers or minute data to build a dataset in a reasonable amount of time.
+Using Polygon's pagination (more than 1000 results) creates an I/O bottleneck.
+Say each request takes ~1s to return with the link for the next request, and assuming ~800 results a day, we'll round up and estimate 1 request per day, per stock.
+That amounts to 116,808 sychronous API calls @ ~1s per call = ~32.45 hours.
+The natural solution is to make batches of smaller calls (less than the pagination limit of 1k) asychronously.
+That's why I built this fetcher, which sends batch GET requests while handling errors with exponential backoff and adhering to a global concurrency limit.

-Did a successful run with AAPL.
-Fetched, validated, parsed, and saved 5 years of minute date (~500k rows) in 10.08s!
+For a single stock (AAPL), I fetched, validated, parsed, and saved 5 years of minute date (~480k rows) in 10.08s!
 Nice!
+I ended up getting all 93 stocks in under an hour.
+Since each stock had about 480k rows, my total dataset was about 44.6 million rows.

 ## Completed
 - [X] fix rate limiter and get test passing